 NFL Draft Scouting Combine Back ...
 With Boycott?

-About half of the invited college players are protesting Combine 'bubble' limitations
+About half of the invited players are protesting the combine's COVID 'bubble' restrictions

 If 155 players follow through with a boycott, that means only about half of the 324 invited participants will fully participate in the combine.
 Not exactly an ideal evaluation for teams.